BlueBrain/BlueGraph/cord19kg/README.rst

 ===============================================================================
-CORD-19 co-occurrence and knowledge graphs generation, analysis and exploration
+CORD-19 co-occurrence knowledge graph generation, analysis and exploration
 ===============================================================================

 About
 -----

-This `cord19kg` package contains a collection of tools, jupyter notebooks and interactive applications for building, analysing and exploring co-occurrence and knowledge graphs from entities extracted from the `CORD-19 v47 <https://www.kaggle.com/dataset/08dd9ead3afd4f61ef246bfd6aee098765a19d9f6dbf514f0142965748be859b/version/47>`_ dataset.
+This `cord19kg` package contains a collection of tools, jupyter notebooks and interactive applications for building, analysing and exploring co-occurrence knowledge graphs from entities extracted from the `CORD-19 v47 <https://www.kaggle.com/dataset/08dd9ead3afd4f61ef246bfd6aee098765a19d9f6dbf514f0142965748be859b/version/47>`_ dataset.

 The co-occurence and knowledge graphs interactive building, analysis and exploration pipeline implemented in this repository is part of a bigger Blue Brain pipeline and effort for performing literature review of the *role of glucose metabolism deregulations in the progression of COVID-19*.
 The Blue Brain pipeline is made of the following steps:

 1. Semantic Search on the CORD-19 dataset to select papers of interest using `BlueBrain/Search <https://github.com/BlueBrain/Search>`_.
 2. Named Entity Recognition using `BlueBrain/Search <https://github.com/BlueBrain/Search>`_.
 3. Entity Linking (to concepts from the `National Cancer Institute Thesaurus (NCIt) <https://ncithesaurus.nci.nih.gov/ncitbrowser>`_ using `BlueBrain/nexus-forge <https://github.com/BlueBrain/nexus-forge>`_ and interactive Entity Curation using the `cord19kg package curation app <https://github.com/BlueBrain/BlueGraph/blob/master/cord19kg/apps/curation_app.py>`_.
-4. Co-occurrence and knowledge graph Generation using `BlueBrain/BlueGraph <https://github.com/BlueBrain/BlueGraph>`_.
+4. Co-occurrence knowledge graph generation using `BlueBrain/BlueGraph <https://github.com/BlueBrain/BlueGraph>`_.
 5. Interactive Graph Exploration and Analysis using the `cord19kg package visualization and analysis app <https://github.com/BlueBrain/BlueGraph/blob/master/cord19kg/apps/visualization_app.py>`_.

 .. image:: ./examples/figures/cord19Kg_bluegraph.png
   :width: 800
-  :alt: Blue Brain Project CORD-19 co-occurrence and knowledge graphs generation, analysis and exploration pipeline
+  :alt: Blue Brain Project CORD-19 co-occurrence knowledge graph generation, analysis and exploration pipeline

 Two use cases using the aforementioned pipeline are provided in this repository:

-**A. Topic centered co-occurrence and knowledge graphs analysis** consisting of the following steps (steps 3-5 can be reproduced using the jupyter notebook `Glucose is a risk facor for COVID-19 (3000 papers).ipynb <https://github.com/BlueBrain/BlueGraph/blob/master/cord19kg/examples/notebooks/Glucose%20is%20a%20risk%20facor%20for%20COVID-19%20(3000%20papers).ipynb>`_) that can be automatically ran on |Glucose-COVID-19-Binder|:
+**A. Topic centered co-occurrence knowledge graph analysis** consisting of the following steps (steps 3-5 can be reproduced using the jupyter notebook `Glucose is a risk facor for COVID-19 (3000 papers).ipynb <https://github.com/BlueBrain/BlueGraph/blob/master/cord19kg/examples/notebooks/Glucose%20is%20a%20risk%20facor%20for%20COVID-19%20(3000%20papers).ipynb>`_) that can be automatically ran on |Glucose-COVID-19-Binder|:

 1. Semantic Search on the CORD-19 dataset: the 3000 most relevant papers resulting from the query *'Glucose as a risk factor in COVID-19'* are selected.